 Facility Updates All HVAC units have been adjusted to bring in the maximum amount of outside air and filters have been upgraded to the highest possible level for each unit.
 Enhanced Cleaning Daily cleaning practices will be compliant with CDC recommendations, including the types of cleaning products used and the frequency of cleaning.
 Additional cleaning personnel will be added for each campus.
 Special attention will be paid to the cleaning of high touch surfaces throughout the day.
 Community Time, Assemblies, and Other Large Group Gatherings The School will continue to monitor guidance from health officials regarding gathering sizes.
 Large group gatherings will be minimized and follow guidelines regarding physical distancing and/or health official guidance.
 Cafeteria and Food Services Food service options will be reduced in the fall.
-Food options will be provided to students in designated spaces (observing distancing guidelines) and self-serve options will not be available.
-Detailed information for division-specific dining will be provided prior to the start of school.
+Food options will be provided to students in designated spaces (with maximum possible distancing) and self-serve options will not be available.
+Detailed information for division-specific dining will be provided.
 As always, students will be able to bring home lunches to school as well.
 Off-Campus Trips All grade-level overnight trips and multi-day off-campus experiences will be suspended.
-Decisions regarding local field trips will be determined at a later date.
+Decisions regarding local field trips will be assessed individually, depending on conditions at the time.